earlephilhower/mklittlefs/README.md

      (OR required)  list files in littlefs image
          -- OR --

+   -t,  --timestamp
+     add timestamp of entries and root.

    -d <0-5>,  --debug <0-5>
      Debug level.
 0 means no debug output.